 God is very practical but we as believers can Over- Spiritualize our lives. by being ‘super spiritual’, which usually means that we forget the mind-body-soul connection.
 We are good for looking after ourselves, spiritually, But what about our mind and body?

-Many people look forward to the Christmas season, where the birth of Saviour Jesus Christ is celebrated.
-Visiting relatives and friends and enjoying the break from the general routine can be a welcome opportunity to relax.
+Many people look forward to the Christmas season when the birth of Saviour Jesus Christ is celebrated.
+Visiting relatives and friends and enjoying a break from the general routine can be a relaxing opportunity.

 However, for many others, it can be a season of dread.
-For whatever reason, some have been estranged from their families or friends and will spend this time alone.
-For others, maybe the busyness of the season leaves them totally exhausted and grumpy.
+Some have been estranged from their families or friends and will spend this time alone.
+For others, maybe the season’s busyness leaves them exhausted and grumpy.

 Before, during, and after Christmas and New year, you need to take the time to look after yourself mindfully – even if it’s just in a small way.

-As you know, I am a big fan of mindfulness because it brings my mind in sync with my health and wellbeing.
-For example, mindfulness can play a part because when you enjoy your food and are at peace when you eat, it aids your digestion and assimilation, therefore crucial to your overall health.
+I am a big fan of mindfulness because it connects my mind with my health and well-being.
+For example, mindfulness can play a part because when you enjoy your food and are at peace when you eat, it aids your digestion and assimilation, which is crucial to your overall health.

 Here are Important practical Tips to help you stay well and relaxed over the festive season and into the new year.

-If you are anything like me, it’s so easy to over-indulge and stop paying attention to what you’re putting in your mouth, how you are eating, or how much you’re’ actually eating.
+If you are anything like me, it’s easy to over-indulge and stop paying attention to what you’re putting in your mouth, how you are eating, or how much you’re actually eating.
 Mindful eating slows us down to appreciate what we’re eating.